Frederick Hervey, 4th Marquess of Bristol

 Frederick William Fane Hervey, 4th Marquess of Bristol, MVO (8 November 1863 – 24 October 1951) was a British nobleman, naval officer and Conservative Party politician.

 Background

 Hervey was the son of Lord Augustus Henry Charles Hervey (1837–1875), the younger brother of the 3rd Marquess of Bristol.
 He was born in Dresden, Germany, where his father was stationed.

 He was educated at Tonbridge School and Eastman's Royal Naval Academy before joining HMS Britannia as a cadet in January 1877.
 He was a midshipman by the age of 15.

 Naval and political career

+Hervey was promoted to lieutenant in June 1883, and to commander on 1 January 1895.
+In September 1898 he was appointed in command of the despatch vessel HMS Surprise, serving on the Mediterranean Station in early 1900.